intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 Refer to the following blog post for an example on how to deploy IntelOwl on Google Kubernetes Engine:

 [Deploying Intel-Owl on GKE](https://mostwanted002.cf/post/intel-owl-gke/) by [Mayank Malik](https://twitter.com/_mostwanted002_).

+## Multi Queue
+IntelOwl provides a [docker-compose-multi-queue](https://github.com/intelowlproject/IntelOwl/blob/master/docker-compose-multi-queue.yml), allowing IntelOwl users to better scale with the performance of their own architecture.

+It is possible to define new celery worker, adding a new container in the dockerfile, as shown in the `docker-compose-multi-queue`.

+IntelOwl moreover requires that the name of the workers are provided in the `docker-compose` file.
+This is done through the environment variable `CELERY_QUEUES` inside the `uwsgi` container.
+Each queue must be separated using the character `,`, as shown in the [example](https://github.com/intelowlproject/IntelOwl/blob/master/docker-compose-multi-queue.yml#L29).

+Now it is possible to specify for each configuration inside [analyzer_config](https://github.com/intelowlproject/IntelOwl/blob/master/configuration/analyzer_config.json) the desired queue.
+If no queue are provided, the `default` queue will be selected.